Cosmiscient/P03KayceeMod-Main/README.md

 Installing this mod will give you the option to play against either Leshy or P03 when you start a new run.
 Selecting Leshy will give you the standard game you're used to, but selecting P03 will send you to the land of Botopia, where you will draft robotic cards (including all new cards created just for this mod), explore procedurally generated maps, fight off bounty hunters, and purchase upgrades with your hard-earned robobucks.
 And at the end of it all, P03 is waiting for you in an all-new boss fight.

-## A Personal Message from DivisionByZ0rro (6/20/2023)

-Life really does change quickly.
-I walked away from this about a year ago, and yet this incredible community of incredibly passionate and creative people have stuck together and kept this thing alive.
-I'm amazed and humbled.

-While I have returned to the scene (for at least a little while), I have trasnferred permanent ownership of this over to arcadian.png.
-I'm sticking around to help with the transition and help sort out (rewrite) some of my crappier code to be more sustainable, but this mod really belongs to the amazing community that has kept the momentum going.

-Thanks for everything,
-/0

 ## How does this mod work?

 When you install this mod, you will see two 'new run' options on the opening screen for Kaycee's Mod.
 You can either start a New Leshy Run (the default KCM experience) or a new P03 run (this mod's experience).